Nanmen Market Taipei: Is It Worth Visiting? What to Expect and What to Eat (南門市場)

 You can also find a selection of ready-to-eat buns, including red bean, taro, and black sesame.

 By the way, Hoshin also has a branch in Dihua Street (with a very nice storefront, see Google Maps), but I’ve noticed that the products sold at the Nanmen Market location are packaged more simply and the prices are lower.
-It feels a little less polished than their Dihua Street shop, but you still get the same freshly made rice cakes and buns at a better value.
+It feels a little less polished than their Dihua Street shop, but you definitely get the same freshly made rice cakes and buns at a better value.

 King Long Jerkey (金龍肉乾)